KingDanx/edge-tts.js/README.md

 //?
 Generate a new file with the new parameters in a passed directory await edgeTTS.ttsToFile(__dirname);

 //?
-Update parameters to throw and error edgeTTS.tts.setVoiceParams({
+Update parameters to throw an error edgeTTS.tts.setVoiceParams({
   text: null,
 });